RobertJansson/Quiz/README.md

 # Quiz
-Simple Quiz-program using MVC design in JavaFX8 with FXML (HiG-Lab7-VT2016)<p>
+Simple Quiz-program using MVC design in JavaFX8 with FXML<p>
 Quiz has been compiled into a program so try that unless you are interested in source code:<br>
 OS X: <A HREF=https://kvicktajm.se/apps/osx/Quiz.dmg>Quiz.dmg</A><br>
 Debian x86 (32bit): <A HREF=https://kvicktajm.se/apps/debian/Quiz_x86.tar.gz>Quiz_x86.tar.gz</A><br>